-Review: Smart compromises make the Galaxy S21 a killer $800 smartphone
+Samsung Galaxy S21 review: Less is less

 You want the best cameras available.

-While the Galaxy S21's Snapdragon 888 chipset improves image processing, the sensors themselves are identical to the ones found on the Galaxy S20.
+While the Galaxy S21's Snapdragon 888 chipset improves image processing, the sensors themselves are identical to those found on the Galaxy S20.
 If you want to see truly massive improvements to your phone's optics, the Galaxy S21 Ultra is still the way to go.

 The Galaxy S21 makes all the right compromises to reach a lower price point without impeding too much on the core flagship experience — but even the right compromises are still just that; compromises.
 The S21 is a great everyday phone for casual users who want a smooth Android experience with reasonably powerful cameras, but if you want to carry the absolute best of the best, you'll want to look elsewhere.

-Note: This article was originally published in January 2021.
-It was updated in October 2021 with the following changes.